by Kjell Standal-Bergen-Norway

 ON SELF-REGULATED BASED AND EXPERIENCE ORIENTED VEGETOTHERAPY.

 I have been working together with Prof. Dr. med.
 Victor Linden for nine years, until his death in December 1993.
 Through these years I have learned his method of vegetotherapy.
 Dr. Linden’s work is based on Freud, Reich, Bolwby, and Raknes.
-This article is an attempt to summerice and give a teoretical frame to the practical an intuital knowlegde Dr. Linden has achived during his 40 years as an active dayly working vegetotherapist, and which he willingly has sheared with me during these nine years.
+This article is an attempt to summarise and give a theoretical frame to the practical an intuitive knowledge Dr. Linden has achieved during his 40 years as an active daily working vegetotherapist, and which he willingly has shared with me during these nine years.
 The approach to this method of working I have decided to call: Self-regulated based and experience-oriented vegetotherapy.
-Three components, and an overall principle of this approach will be discussed.
-These components are: The position of the body in the therapeutic session, to move with the pasients experiences and sensations, and the principle of moving from the peripherical to the central in the therapeutic process, and the selfregulating capasity of the organism, based on Reich consept.
-Bolwby’s attachment theory will be discussed in the frame of the terapeutic relationship.
+Three components and an overall principle of this approach will be discussed.
+These components are.